HoyeonS/hephaestus/readme.md

 # Hephaestus

 Hephaestus is a sophisticated automated system for monitoring, analyzing, and resolving issues in distributed systems.
-Named after the Greek god of craftsmanship and technology, this tool leverages AI to provide intelligent solutions for system problems.
+Named after the Greek god of craftsmanship and technology, this tool leverages machine learning models to provide intelligent solutions for system problems.

 ## Features

-- **Automated Log Analysis**: Real-time processing and analysis of system logs using advanced AI models
+- **Automated Log Analysis**: Real-time processing and analysis of system logs using advanced machine learning models
-- **Intelligent Problem Resolution**: AI-powered generation of solution proposals for identified issues
+- **Intelligent Problem Resolution**: Model-powered generation of solution proposals for identified issues
 - **Distributed Node Management**: Robust management of distributed system nodes
-- **Secure Remote Repository Integration**: Seamless integration with remote repositories for code management
+- **Remote Repository Integration**: Seamless integration with version control systems
 - **Metrics Collection**: Comprehensive system metrics collection and monitoring
 - **gRPC-based Communication**: High-performance communication between components using gRPC
 - **Flexible Configuration**: Extensive configuration options for all system components